Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 You can see a list of which countries have reintroduced border checks here.

-Bulgaria, Croatia, Cyprus, Ireland, Romania and the United Kingdom are European Union countries but are not part of the Schengen Area.
+Bulgaria, Cyprus, Republic of Ireland, Romania are European Union countries but are not part of the Schengen Area.

-(Countries in dark blue and purple indicate the Schengen Area.)
+(Countries in dark blue indicate the Schengen Area.)

 How long can I travel in the Schengen Area?